 - Follow all Magento code standards.

-Maintainers are not approving the code change if it’s not backward compatible or covered with tests.
-This helps to avoid errors and guarantees a higher code quality.
+Maintainers do not approve code changes if they are not backward compatible or covered with tests.
+This approach helps avoid errors and guarantees higher code quality.
 Contributors are in the habit of making their code the best possible.